JAMJU/Cogsci2020-Perceptimatic-English/README.md

 # Dataset
 ## Cleaned stimuli
-We provide the cleaned stimuli on the from of onset and offset for the 2017 Zerospeech one second French and English stimuli.
+We provide the stimuli we used on the form of onset and offset for the 2017 Zerospeech one second across speaker French and English stimuli (the wav files can be downloaded here: https://download.zerospeech.com/).
 The onset, offset and labels of the cleaned French triphones are in DATA/all_aligned_clean_french.csv, the English are in DATA/all_aligned_clean_english.csv.
 The files have the following columns:

 | index	| #file |	onset|	offset |	#phone	| prev-phone | next-phone	| speaker|